MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/width-counter.md

 ---
-title: Width Counter - Quantum Development Kit
+title: Width counter - Quantum Development Kit
-description: Learn about the Microsoft QDK Width Counter, which uses the Quantum Trace Simulator to count the number of qubits allocated and borrowed by operations in a Q# program.
+description: Learn about the Microsoft QDK width counter, which uses the Quantum trace simulator to count the number of qubits allocated and borrowed by operations in a Q# program.
 author: vadym-kl
 ms.author: vadym@microsoft.com
 ms.date: 06/25/2020